haseebch597/In-Video_Search/README.md

 pip install poetry                          // only for the first execution poetry lock                                 // only for the first execution

-.venv\Scripts\activate

-poetry config virtualenvs.in-project true   // only for the first execution poetry install                              // only for the first execution
+poetry install --no-root                    // only for the first execution poetry config virtualenvs.in-project true   // only for the first execution
 ```

+If the environment does not appear in the kernels, please close and reopen vscode.

 ## Running the Pipeline